Boiiterra/WebDev_notes/README.md

 <br>

 # WebDev notes
-This contains some useful info about HTML.
+This contains some useful info about HTML, CSS and JS.
 Some examples are not supported here so you can view [Website]("https://google.com" "Link to the website") \
-If you struggle to understand what is written here well this is my notes for HTML.
+If you struggle to understand what is written here well this is my notes for HTML, CSS and JS.
+This will contain basics.
 You can fork it and change it if you like.

 <br>